ovistefan/Housing_Contest/README.md

 Uses scikitlearn model XGBoost Regressor to predict housing prices.
-Implements optuna to optimize hyperparameters.
+Implements optuna to optimize hyperparameters, multiple studies with different data variations used.
+This was mostly used to familiarize Optuna.